psyraxaus/Prosim2GSX/memory-bank/progress.md

 - ✅ Persistent settings

 ## In Progress Features
+- 🔄 Testing of the enhanced refueling process
+- 🔄 Verification of fuel synchronization between GSX and Prosim
+- 🔄 Testing of center of gravity calculations with various aircraft loading scenarios
 - 🔄 Testing of the new LVAR subscription system
 - 🔄 Testing of enhanced door operation functionality
 - 🔄 Testing of the .NET 8 migration to ensure all functionality works as expected